Property A: If z has distribution N(0, 1), u2 has distribution χ2(m) and z and u are independent, then

 By Corollary 3 of Chi-square Distribution, for samples of size n the sample variance s2 has distribution

-It now follows that u has distribution χ2(n–1).
+It now follows that u2 has distribution χ2(n–1).
 Finally define the random variable t as follows

-From Property A, since x̄ and s2 are independently distributed, it follows that t has distribution T(n–1).
+From Property A, since it can be shown that x̄ and s2 are independently distributed, it follows that t has distribution T(n–1).
 But also,